kadamwhite/talks/2018/wceu/slides.md

 ---

-### Ease These Transitions
-## Write Down The Process

 ???

-Although we're bad at context switching, we're often not bad at following instructions.
-Instructions mean documentation.

 The small pieces of documentation we leave ourselves in our repositories play an important role in easing the transitions between tasks, and keeping us focused on the project.